SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 ![ContentArea Preview](../ex2/images/AppContentArea.png)

+## Export Table content to Excel

+On the table toolbar, to right of the Settings (Gear) button, you will see the "Export to Excel" button.
+This newly added button enables the export of table data to a spreadsheet application, for example Microsoft Excel.
+Click on the Export Icon on the left side of the button to export the data directly.
+Click on the "drop - down" / "downward arrow" icon on the right to choose between **"Export"** and **"Export As"**.
+Export As option lets you give the name for the exported file.

 ## Summary
 You have successfuly annotated Chart & Table required for Analytical List Page.
 To continue the exercise please go to [Configuration of the Filters in Analytical List Page](../ex3/README.md)